 Submit account setup requests for new awards or award updates.

-Must be able to manage competing priorities with multiples sometimes tight deadlines.
+Must be able to manage competing priorities with multiple--sometimes tight--deadlines.

-Proficiency in Microsoft Word, Microsoft Excel, Adobe Acrobat and various institutional, federal and non-federal electronic proposal submission and award management systems: Coeus/FIBI, eRACommons, Grants.gov, ASSIST, proposalCENTRAL, fastlane/Research.gov, etc.
+Proficiency in Microsoft Word, Microsoft Excel, Adobe Acrobat and various institutional, federal and non-federal electronic proposal submission and award management systems: Coues/FIBI, eRACommons, Grants.gov, ASSIST, proposalCENTRAL, fastlane/Research.gov, etc.

 Familiarity with federal agency policies, regulations, application requirements and their application to sponsored research.